 Network design shall incorporate technologies that facilitate the addition of security controls.
 It should ensure, or enhance, the CIA of electronic information.

-Users of the network shall abide by both the university’s Acceptable Use Policy (AUP).
+Users of the network shall abide by the university’s acceptable use policy (AUP).
 Abuses of these policies will result in disciplinary measures and/or discontinued use of the network.

 Controls shall be put in place to prohibit network activities that threaten business use and put protected information at risk.